 ILO 4.
-Adapt and deploy advanced knowledge and methods to design and analyse gas turbines within the requirement of their applications on air, land or sea.
+Relate and utilise advanced knowledge and methods to design and analyse gas turbines within the requirement of their applications on air, land, or sea.

 In addition to the intended learning outcomes outlined above, a diligent student would also be expected to: